sydneywu/vue-todolist/README.md

 npm run test:unit
 ```

-## API Blueprint
+# API Blueprint

 FORMAT: 1A

-# This is a demo API Blueprint for server requirement for this vue-todolist
-This API demonstrates what API are required in order to completely integrate with the front end vue app.
+This API demonstrates what APIs are required in order to completely integrate with the front end vue app.

 ## POST
 This action will add one todoItem and return the updated item with an id.